danblevins/im-hungry/README.md

 ## About this Project

-This project allows the user to query and return results from Yelp's QraphQL and Rest API.
+This project allows the user to query and return results from Yelp's GraphQL and Rest API.

 For more information visit: https://imhungry-danblevins.herokuapp.com/